Dundee F.C.: 21st century

 In 2007, James and Peter Marr severed some of their ties with Dundee, stepping down as chairman and Chief Executive respectively, when their company P&J Taverns was forced into administration.
 Bob Brannan and Dave MacKinnon took the Marrs' place.

 In 2008, after a poor run in the league, manager Alex Rae was sacked, with former manager Jocky Scott taking over for his third stint with the club.

 In the 2009–10 season Dundee director Calum Melville was in trouble for claiming he was going to offer rivals Dundee United £500,000 for ex-Dundee midfielder Scott Robertson.
 Dundee won the Challenge Cup Final when they beat Inverness Caledonian Thistle 3–2.

 In March 2010, Scott was sacked as manager after a 3–0 defeat by Airdrie United.
 He was replaced by Gordon Chisholm, with Billy Dodds as his assistant.

 In September 2010, Dundee were again on the brink of going into administration due to a £365,000 unpaid tax bill.
-During negotiations with HM Revenue & Customs, the club's offer to pay £100,000 immediately was rejected.
-On 14 September it was announced that the club would be going into administration.
+During negotiations with HM Revenue and Customs, the club's offer to pay £100,000 immediately was rejected.
+On 14 September, the club went into administration.
 As punishment for entering administration the Scottish Football League docked Dundee 25 points on 1 November 2010.
 At the time the punishment was imposed, this left Dundee bottom of the First Division table with −11 points, 20 points behind the second-bottom team.
 On 10 December 2010 the Dark Blues Business Trust was set up by former Dundee owner Peter Marr and former director Steve Martin to help the club recover from their financial situation.
 On 17 December 2010 Dundee's appeal against the points deduction was rejected.
-Dundee went on a 23 match undefeated streak in the first division beating the previous record set by the team.
+Dundee went on a record 23 match undefeated streak in the first division.

 On 12 May 2011, Dundee FC exited administration.
-The club's supporters' trust, Dundee FC Supporters' Society Ltd., became the majority shareholder, and Steve Martin of the DFC Business Trust joined the board of directors along with 5 of the Society Fans board.
+The club's supporters' trust, Dundee FC Supporters' Society Ltd., became the majority shareholder, and Steve Martin of the DFC Business Trust joined the board of directors along with five of the Society Fans board.